RadCity By Rad Power Bikes (Review)

 The Tektro Aries mechanical disc brakes in combination with 180mm rotors offer all the stopping power you need.
-They’re not as sophisticated as hydraulic disc brakes, but with a bit more finger power will stop the bike just as quickly.
+They’re not as sophisticated as hydraulic disc brakes, but a bit more finger power will stop the bike just as quickly.

 RadCity 4 is also equipped with a 7-speed Shimano Altus drivetrain.
 This is an entry-level groupset, but it shifts smoothly and precisely without any noticeable hiccups.